-- The federal Work Opportunity Tax Credit (WOTC) is available to employers who hire and retain veterans, recipients of TANF and SNAP, people with disabilities, people with a felony conviction, people living in designated empowerment zones or rural renewal communities, long term unemployed, and youth.
-Employers claim about \$1 billion in tax credits each year under the WOTC program, and there is no limit on the number of individuals an employer can hire to qualify for this tax credit. - The Employer Training Investment Program (ETIP) supports Illinois workers' efforts to upgrade their skills so they can remain current in new technologies and business practices.
+• The federal Work Opportunity Tax Credit (WOTC) is available to employers who hire and retain veterans, recipients of TANF and SNAP, people with disabilities, people with a felony conviction, people living in designated empowerment zones or rural renewal communities, long term unemployed, and youth.
+Employers claim about \$1 billion in tax

+- The Employer Training Investment Program (ETIP) supports Illinois workers' efforts to upgrade their skills so they can remain current in new technologies and business practices.
 Employers must match training funds received from the ETIP program. - WIOA provides the opportunity to improve services to employers and promotes workbased training through the One-Stop System.
 Illinois has leveraged the waiver process for work-based training to assist employers in meeting their needs for skilled workers.
 Illinois has requested and received two such waivers that allow the state to improve the workforce development system services to employers.
 One waiver allows the Local Workforce Innovation Boards (LWIBs) to increase the percentage of reimbursement allowable to employers for On-the-Job Training (OJT) to 90% under certain circumstances.
 The LWIB may approve increasing the reimbursement wage rate from the standard fifty percent (50%) to up to ninety percent (90%) when taking into account the following factors: participants have barriers to employment that require more intensive training than individuals without barriers; the size of the employer; the quality of the employer-provided training and there are advancement opportunities within the employer; and other factors the LWIB determines are appropriate.
 A second waiver request allows the state to adjust the six-month employment requirement for the purposes of conducting Incumbent Worker Training (IWT).
-Employees that do not have an established employment history with the employer for six (6) months or more can now receive incumbent worker training (IWT) that provides skills to advance in their job or get skills to stay in a job (layoff aversion).

-• DCEO launched the Virtual Job Fair (VJF) platform as part of the Get Hired initiative which was one of the immediate responses to the COVID-19 pandemic.
+Employees that do not have an established employment history with the employer for six (6) months or more can now receive incumbent worker training (IWT) that provides skills to advance in their job or get skills to stay in a job (layoff aversion). - DCEO launched the Virtual Job Fair (VJF) platform as part of the Get Hired initiative which was one of the immediate responses to the COVID-19 pandemic.
 The Get Hired portal blended IDES and DCEO resources to provide a virtual marketplace for both job seekers and employers.
 From July 1, 2020 through June 30, 2021, a total of 570 employer VJF booths were added totaling 33,393 job openings across all employer booths.
 137 live VJF events included 310 employers and 9,232 participants.